isomerpages/nyp-sirs/_retail-programmes/2g-the-art-and-science-of-visual-merchandising.md

 ---
 layout: leftnav-page-content
 title: The Art and Science of Visual Merchandising
-permalink: /retail-programmes/short-courses/the-art-and-science-of-visual-merchandising
+permalink: /wsq-programmes/wsq-full-qualification-programmes/the-art-and-science-of-visual-merchandising
 breadcrumb: The Art and Science of Visual Merchandising
 collection_name: retail-programmes
-second_nav_title: "Short Courses"
+second_nav_title: "WSQ Certified Modular Programmes"
 ---
 <a href="#" onclick="history.go(-1)">Back to previous page</a><br>